AtFy/ECommerceTestTask/README.md

 > The application has been tested on Windows 11.
 >
 > The application is not applicable with Linux-based OSs in a current version.
+>
+> There are several predefined features in this application.
+These features have been designed to work with [this specific dataset](https://www.kaggle.com/datasets/mkechinov/ecommerce-behavior-data-from-multi-category-store).
+They exist as a sample and the functionality may be changed within the specific needs.

 ## Release version usage
 1. Make sure you have an environmental variable named "ECOMMERCE_CONNECTION_STRING" added in your operating system to use SQL analysis.